Entity Request for Change Policy

 Such request for prior approval must be submitted for the following actions:

-• Engaging in any inter-company transfers of assets including, but not limited to, intangible assets, product lines, or assets constituting a trade or business
+• Engaging in any inter-company transfers of assets including, but not limited to, moving customers, intangible assets, product lines, or any assets constituting a trade or business in any way from one entity to another;

-• Dividends and increases or decreases of capitalization or percentage of ownership
+• Dividends and increases or decreases of capital or percentage of ownership;

-• Closures of owned or leased facilities (whether of a manufacturing facility, warehouse, distribution center, office or otherwise)
+• Closures of owned or leased facilities (whether of a manufacturing facility, warehouse, distribution center, office or otherwise); and

-PwC Legal has been engaged by RPM to provide global assistance and oversight to ensure that all Companies remain in good standing where they are registered to do business.
-The following is a list of “in scope” services (subject to local requirements) which are included in RPM’s agreement with PwC Legal and paid for by RPM:
+Computershare has been engaged by RPM to provide, non-US, global assistance and oversight to ensure that all Companies remain in good standing where they are registered to do business.
+The following is a list of “in scope” services (subject to local requirements) and additional services, which are included in RPM’s agreement with Computershare and paid for by RPM:

 • Preparing and submitting statutory corporate secretarial returns;